niiknow/laratt-api/readme.md

 8. after `valet link tapi`, visit [tapi.test/](tapi.test) or npm run watch

 **Configuration Note**
-- `ADMIN_TOKEN`=set this to secure your api with `x-token` header
+- `ADMIN_API_KEY`=set this to secure your api with `X-API-Key` header
 - `AWS_BUCKET_AUDITABLE`=set all of the AWS configuration to enable s3 storage

 ## API
 Expect two headers:
-- `x-token` the ADMIN_TOKEN above
+- `X-API-Key` the ADMIN_API_KEY above
-- `x-tenant` the tenant id - must start with alpha character with remaining character of alphanumeric.
+- `X-Tenant` the tenant id - must start with alpha character with remaining character of alphanumeric.
 Mininum of 3 characters and max of 20.

 **CRUD Format**